-It is recommended: That Council approve the nominations of the two Council members
+It is recommended: That Council approve the nominations of the two Council members to the Senate conflict of interest policy review committee, effective immediately.

 The nominations committee is providing nominations for selection by Council of the faculty representatives to the Senate Conflict of Interest Policy Review Committee (CIPRC).